Constructing unlabelled lattices: An improved algorithm

 Assume that~$\pi'$ is a relabelling of~$L'$ such that $\pi'(L')$ is levellised and one has $\pi'(L')<L'$.
 We can trivially extend~$\pi'$ to a relabelling~$\pi$ of~$L$ such that $\big(\pi(L)\big)' = \pi'(L') < L'$, contradicting the assumption that~$L$ is canonical. \end{proof}

-\autoref{T:incremental-parent} means that we can again construct a tree of canonical $n$-lattices in a depth-first manner; the root of the tree is the unique 2-lattice, and an $(n+m)$-lattice~$\widetilde{L}$ is a descendant of a canonical $n$-lattice~$L$, if $\widetilde{L}$ is obtained from~$L$ by adding~$m$ new covers of~$0$ (labelled~$n,\ldots,n+m-1$) and~$\widetilde{L}$ is canonical.
+\autoref{T:incremental-parent} means that we can again construct a tree of canonical $n$-lattices in a depth-first manner; the root of the tree is the unique 2-lattice, and an $(n+m)$-lattice~$\widetilde{L}$ is a descendant of a canonical $n$-lattice~$L$, if $\widetilde{L}$ is obtained from~$L$ by adding a new level consisting of~$m$ new covers of~$0$ (labelled~$n,\ldots,n+m-1$) and~$\widetilde{L}$ is canonical.

 The lattice~$\widetilde{L}$ is determined by~$L$ and the covering sets of the new elements~$n,\ldots,n+m-1$; the possible choices for the latter can again be characterised effectively using lattice-antichains, although this time, extra compatibility conditions are needed.
 The following \autoref{T:incremental}, a generalisation of \autoref{T:HR-incremental}, makes this precise.